shwetanshu-cldcvr/quickstart-amazon-eks-cluster-resource-provider/docs/README.md

 #### Name

-The unique name to give to your cluster.
+A unique name for your cluster.

 _Required_: No